Doctor of Health Science

 4 years (Part-time)

 - We have a quota for admissions.
 Early applications are strongly encouraged.
 Shortlisted candidates will be invited for interviews.
 Offers may be made on a rolling-basis.

 - An incomplete application cannot be processed promptly and may reduce your chance of admission.
 Please complete all relevant fields on the application form and upload all necessary documents.

 We aim to prepare healthcare professionals to contribute to the science and practical development of healthcare services.
 Graduates are expected to be able to:

 - Synthesise knowledge from the health sciences and other academic disciplines for application in a substantive specialised practice area of a healthcare profession;

-- Design, conduct and direct research studies in the specialised area;
+- Design, conduct and direct research studies;

 PolyU is the first local university to initiate this professional doctoral programme, which is at the highest level of healthcare education.
 Unlike many traditional PhD programmes that focus on research, the Doctor of Health Science (DHSc) is a professional doctoral programme with a primary focus on the practice of the profession.
 The programme prepares experienced healthcare professionals to further develop their competence for leadership roles in advanced professional practice or for clinical-track faculty membership.
 The DHSc is recognised as a terminal professional degree for the healthcare discipline, and graduates have earned the right to use the title of 'Dr' before their names.
 The mixed-mode study pattern provides flexibility for students to engage in a full- or part-time study load.